-All the work done to improve self-driving technology and put driverless cars to the market could come to a standstill.
-After Uber was forced to stop self-driving tests in Arizona following a fatal crash, Tesla is facing similar consequences.
-In its case, the driver of a Model X SUV died while Autopilot was engaged.
+All the work done to improve self-driving technology and put driverless cars on the market could come to a screeching halt.
+Uber was forced to stop self-driving tests in Arizona following a fatal crash and now, Tesla is facing similar consequences after the driver of a Model X SUV died while Autopilot was engaged.

 On March 23rd, a Model X car crashed into a highway lane divider and caught fire.
 The driver was brought to the hospital but died soon afterwards.
-At the moment of the crash, Tesla Autopilot was active, said officials.
-The autonomous system can brake, accelerate and steer on its own, but the rules are clear – the driver has to stay behind the wheel at all times.
+Officials have stated that at the moment of the crash, Tesla Autopilot was active.
+The autonomous system can brake, accelerate, and steer on its own, but the regulations for using this system are clear – the driver has to stay behind the wheel at all times.

-This is not the first time a Tesla driver died in a car crash.
-In May 2016, Joshua Brown – who was driving a Model S at the time – lost his life after colliding with a truck in Florida.
+This is not the first time a Tesla driver using the car’s self-driving feature has died in a car crash.
+In May 2016, Joshua Brown lost his life after his Tesla Model S collided with a truck in Florida.